bartholf/cloudflare-ddns/README.md

 ### update-cf
-A small bash script that handles the updating of you A record on CloudFlare.
+A small bash script that handles the updating of your A record on CloudFlare.

 The project consists of two files:
 * ``` update-cf.sh ```